Cloud-Computing-Spring-2025/hands-on-4-mapreduce-hadoop-movie-script-analysis-VinayD2028/README.md

 ## Approach and implementation
 The project consists of three main MapReduce jobs:

-###1.
-Most Frequently Spoken Words by Characters
+1. Most Frequently Spoken Words by Characters

-Mapper (CharacterWordMapper.java):

-Splits each line into Character and Dialogue.

-Tokenizes the dialogue into words.

-Emits (Character:Word, 1) key-value pairs.
+Mapper (CharacterWordMapper.java): Splits each line into Character and Dialogue, Tokenizes the dialogue into words, Emits (Character:Word, 1) key-value pairs.

-Reducer (CharacterWordReducer.java):

-Aggregates word counts per character.

-Outputs the frequency of each word spoken by characters.
+Reducer (CharacterWordReducer.java):Aggregates word counts per character, Outputs the frequency of each word spoken by characters.

-###2.
-Total Dialogue Length per Character
+2. Total Dialogue Length per Character
-Mapper (DialogueLengthMapper.java):
-Extracts the character name and calculates the length of their dialogue.
-Emits (Character, dialogue length) key-value pairs.
+Mapper (DialogueLengthMapper.java):Extracts the character name and calculates the length of their dialogue, Emits (Character, dialogue length) key-value pairs.
-Reducer (DialogueLengthReducer.java):
-Sums up the total dialogue length per character.
+Reducer (DialogueLengthReducer.java):Sums up the total dialogue length per character.

-###3.
-Unique Words Used by Each Character
+3. Unique Words Used by Each Character
-Mapper (UniqueWordsMapper.java):
-Tokenizes the dialogue and emits (Character, Word) key-value pairs.
+Mapper (UniqueWordsMapper.java):Tokenizes the dialogue and emits (Character, Word) key-value pairs.
-Reducer (UniqueWordsReducer.java):
-Collects unique words spoken by each character.
+Reducer (UniqueWordsReducer.java):Collects unique words spoken by each character.

-###Additionally, Hadoop Counters track:
+Additionally, Hadoop Counters track:
 Total number of lines processed
 Total words processed
 Total characters processed